ioannismesionis/ioannismesionis.github.io/_posts/2024-07-06-recommender-systems-collaborative-filtering.md

 title: An Introduction to Recommender Systems
 subtitle: Collaborative Filtering
 bigimg: /img/recommender-systems-collaborative-filtering/big-popcorn.jpg
-image: /img/recommender-systems-collaborative-filtering/popcorn-small.jpg
+image: /img/recommender-systems-collaborative-filtering/small-popcorn.jpg
 tags: [recommender-systems, python, collaborative-filtering, model-based, memory-based]
 ---

-Comparethemarket.com is exploring ways to offer a more personalised, relevant experience to each of its customers.
-In order to achieve a great content recommendation and targeted products, it is strongly advised to model BGL's user data to better understand customer's behaviour.

-For the purpose of this case study, a sample dataset was kindly provided by BGL to assist in the process.
-RStudio is the software that is used with the modelling of the data being implemented using Machine Learning techniques.

-# 1. Introduction

 The primary goal of a recommender system is to increase "product" sales.
 Recommender systems are, after all, utilized by merchants to increase their profits.
 Although the primary goal of a recommendation system is to increase revenue for the merchant, this is often achieved in ways that are less obvious than might seem at first sight.

+# 1. The Goal Of Recommendation Systems

 In order to achieve the broader business-centric goal of increasing revenue, the common operational and technical goals of recommender systems are as follows:
 1. *Relevance:*
    - Recommend items that are relevant to the user.
 2. *Novelty:*
    - Recommend items that the user has not seen in the past.
 3. *Serendipity:*
    - Recommend items that that somewhat "unexpected" (i.e. surprising to the user).
-4. *Recommendation Diversity*:
+4. *Diversity:*
    - Recommend items that are not very similar.

 ### 1a.
 Types of Recommenders